 The Big Decision

-The hospital spoke to us about a nursing home.
-An elder isolated in a hospital or nursing home is often sad.
+The hospital spoke to us about a long-term care home.
+An elder isolated in a hospital or long-term care home is often sad.
 An elder at home is part of the cycle of life; there are far more opportunities for meaning and connection.

 In the best possible sense, what I do is who I am.
 This personal challenge cut to the core of both.
 I had several sleepless nights.
-I went for a long walk through the Legacy Center arboretum, a favorite source of comfort and inspiration for me and for my father.
+I went for a long walk through the woods.
 I made a decision.

 We told the hospital we were taking Dad home.
 He and Mom would come to live with us.